 What is the problem?
 Outdated networks are slowing Europe down

-Europe is lagging behind other parts of the world (USA, Japan, Korea) where heavy investments are made to foster the deployment of Next Generation networks that enable to access high-speed internet.
+Europe is lagging behind other parts of the world (USA, Japan, Korea), where heavy investment is made to foster the deployment of Next Generation networks for high-speed web connections.

 Why is EU action required?
 To offer the best to its citizens and businesses